What is it about?

 Perspectives

-My interest in this study relates to the question of the Early Relational Health Screen's validity as a screening method.
+My primary interest in this study relates to the question of the Early Relational Health Screen's validity as a screening method.

 Professor Lars Smith